-- Bananas (let’s be honest I eat a banana every day, but for those of you that need to hide them —>
+- Bananas (especially green bananas) let’s be honest I eat a banana every day, but for those of you that need to hide them —>

 - Raw Wheat Bran

-- Whole Oats (all oats, steel cut oats have highest amount)
+- Whole Oats (all oats, steel cut oats have the highest amount)

 - Flaxseed (easily added to baked goods, smoothies and oatmeal)- be sure to keep in the fridge and use ground (not the whole seeds)